 If a fellow teacher has already set certain routines in place in your classroom, continue these routines.
-If you try and change the system it may disrupt learning, and chances are there is a reason (or many reasons) for these set systems anyway.
+If you try to change the system it may disrupt learning, and chances are there is a reason (or many reasons) for these set systems anyway.

 Keep in mind that cultures vary in different regions of the world, so your perception of the “right” way to do things may not always be right.
 Again, having solid relationships in place with fellow teachers at your school will help you navigate cultural differences as they arise or become apparent.

 This post was originally published in November 2017, and was updated in June 2020.